wireless-broadband-alliance/captive-behavior/index.md

 ## Background

 Public Wi-Fi networks offering temporary internet access commonly begin new connections using a Captive Portal Mini-Browser (or "CPMB").
-These utilities are built into operating systems in an attempt to make it easier to connect to public Wi-Fi networks.
+These utilities are built into operating systems in order to make it easier to connect to public Wi-Fi networks.
 The problem is that their behavior is highly nuanced, often undocumented and can be difficult to understand.
-The goal for this project is to document how client devices behave in captive portal environments.
+The goal for this project is to document captive portal behavior across the various client devices, and to hopefully make it easier to build captive portal solutions that offer a better experience for users.

-## Behavior Overview (latest versions only)
+## Behavior Overview (latest versions)

 | Platform | Captive Portal Display Method | Default Browser | Details |
 | --- | --- |